Foreign investment in Canadian securities stays strong in September

-OTTAWA Foreigners bought C$11.77 billion ($8.78 billion) worth of Canadian securities in September, setting a new record for investment for the first nine months of the year, Statistics Canada said on Thursday.
+OTTAWA (Reuters) - Foreigners bought C$11.77 billion ($8.78 billion) worth of Canadian securities in September, setting a new record for investment for the first nine months of the year, Statistics Canada said on Thursday.

 Nonresident investors snapped up C$11.48 billion worth of bonds, primarily in new issues placed abroad by Canadian private corporations.
 They also bought C$5.69 billion worth of stocks while selling C$5.40 billion in money market paper.